 Don’t: Vent with no constructive feedback

-Avoid discussing colleagues and petty grievances.
-In fact, avoid mentioning colleagues unless you’re specifically asked to do so.
+Your exit interview is not the time to discuss petty grievances with your colleagues.
+Avoid discussing colleagues unless you’re specifically asked to do so.
 If it does come up, stay clear of slander and only provide reasonable examples that support a valid argument.

 You can discuss your ‘suggested areas of improvement’ for the company, but it’s important to remain tactful in your approach.